 There is no limit to how and which direction our branches will grow – as long as they support the development of tuakana within communities.
 We are limited only by our imagination.
 A key focus for the practitioners of Rākau Tautoko is to maintain high quality community work and appropriate accountability.
 Because of this, Rākau Tautoko require all of our consultants to reflect on their practice regularly, and seek supervision if and when possible.

-To maintain accountability, we have created a constitution to enable us to align our practice to specific purposes.
+To maintain accountability, we have charitable status (CC57080) and have created a constitution to enable us to align our practice to specific purposes.
 Our full constitution can be downloaded here.
 In our constitution, our main purpose is:

 - to build engagement and empowerment in communities by: